Page 1: Biography

 Clerk, nurse, nursing administrator, hospital matron

-This biography, written by Clive Lind, was first published in the Dictionary of New Zealand Biography, vol 5, 2000.
+This biography, written by Clive Lind, was first published in the Dictionary of New Zealand Biography in 2000.

 Ellen Alma Rose was born in Riverton, Southland, on 27 April 1907 to Edward Thomas Rose, a Tasmanian labourer, and his Scottish wife, Janet Weatherstone Millar.
 Nell, as she was known, received her initial education at Riverton School before attending Southland Girls’ High School in Invercargill.
 At the age of 16, while on holiday in Lawrence, Central Otago, she became a clerk for a local coal and timber merchant.
 The administrative skills she learned during her five years in Lawrence would be put to good use later in her career.

 Nell’s grandmother at Riverton had been a midwife, and she herself had always been interested in nursing.
 It was recognised as a suitable career at a time when there were few employment opportunities for women.
 In 1928 she returned to Invercargill and soon after began training at Southland Hospital.
 It was not for the faint hearted.
 The hours were long and days off were rare.
 For most of her life as a nurse she worked under these conditions, and never married.

 Nell Rose graduated in 1931 and two years later began her maternity training at St Helens Hospital, Invercargill.
 In 1934, as the top graduate in the country, she undertook her midwifery training at St Helens, and in 1936 she successfully completed a recently established postgraduate course for nurses.